programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

 - python (pip, geopy, pandas)
 - leaflet
-- jquery

-Optional in this lesson:
-- GDAL
+- geojson.io (from mapbox)
-- Mapbox
+- javascript and jquery

 Optional: If you wish to follow along with pre-made scripts you can download them from https://github.com/kimpham54/proghist-mappingAPI